 This course is designed to cover the practical aspects of law office management, including the functions of management, administrative procedures, docket control, time and billing procedures, and case management.
 Job-seeking skills will be covered, including the preparation of a resume; a mock interview will be required.

-Prerequisites: 105-140 Legal Terminology & Court Structure and 106-152 Techniques of Legal Practice I.
+Prerequisites: Legal Communications II, Legal Document Transcription, Legal Document Processing, and Techniques of Legal Practice I.

-106-152 Techniques of Legal Practice I 3 Credits
+106-152 Techniques of Legal Practice I

 This course coordinates with other courses to provide specialized training in the understanding and actual preparation of legal documents.
-Areas of specialization are civil litigation, real estate, and divorce.
-Other topics covered include ethics, client interviews and interview forms, telephone techniques, and court structure.
+Areas of specialization include civil litigation, real estate, and divorce.
+Other topics covered include ethics, client interviews and interview forms, and court structure.